Skip to content

 Keep in mind

 You’ll have up to two months to get a Part D prescription plan, and you’ll qualify for a Medigap guaranteed issue period that lasts up to 63 days after your Medicare Advantage coverage ends.
-During this time, you can purchase most Medigap plans regardless of your existing health problems.
+During this time, you can purchase most Medigap plans regardless of existing health problems.